Musab bin Umair mosque massacre

 On 22 August 2014, Shia militants killed at least 73 people in an attack on the Sunni Musab bin Omair mosque in the Imam Wais village (north-east of Baghdad and south of the city of Baquba) of Diyala Province, Iraq.
 The attack occurred during Jumu'ah (Friday prayers) and at the time of the attack, there were about 150 worshippers at the mosque.
-The attack took place during the Northern Iraq offensive by the Islamic State of Iraq and the Levant (ISIL) against the Iraqi government.
-The attack was blamed on Shiite militias fighting alongside the Iraqi army against ISIL.
-In 2020 an Iraqi court found the militants to be not guilty.
+The attack took place during the Northern Iraq offensive by the Islamic State (IS) against the Iraqi government.
+The attack was blamed on Shiite militias fighting alongside the Iraqi army against IS.

 The attack

-An Iraqi army major said "the attackers arrived in two pick-up trucks after two bombs had gone off at the house of a local Shi'ite militia leader, Abdul Samad Salar Al-Zarkoshi, killing three of his men."
-Although an initial report quoted security forces blaming ISIS, local police were later reported as saying that a preliminary investigation had confirmed that al-Zarkoshi's militia was responsible for the attack.
+An Iraqi army major general said "the attackers arrived in two pick-up trucks after two bombs had gone off at the house of a local Shi'ite militia leader, Abdul Samad Salar Al-Zarkoshi, killing three of his men."
+Although an initial report quoted security forces blaming IS, local police were later reported as saying that a preliminary investigation had confirmed that al-Zarkoshi's militia was responsible for the attack.
 Security officials said "masked gunmen stormed into the mosque and fired on worshippers with automatic weapons before escaping on motorcycles."
 Another security official said "a group of insurgents was waiting outside the mosque in [unmarked] cars and opened fire when the Sunnis left the main gate of the mosque," adding that "the area around the mosque is still surrounded by the militants and snipers."

 Lawmaker Nahida al-Dayani, a Sunni originally from the village, said "sectarian militias entered and opened fire at worshippers.
 Most mosques have no security.
 Some of the victims were from one family.
 Some women who rushed to see the fate of their relatives at the mosque were killed."

 A resident of Diyala said, "73 people had been killed at the mosque, making it the deadliest attack against Sunni civilians in Iraq in months."
 According to an eyewitness, the casualties included the local Imam (the first targeted victim, according to witnesses), and women and children who were killed as they tried to save relatives from the gunfire.

 When Iraqi security forces arrived at the scene, supported by Shi'ite militias, they triggered bombs that had been planted by the attackers to cover their escape.
 Four militiamen were killed by the blasts and 13 wounded.